Today, I want to share something critical to survival…

 Panic causes them to ditch their vehicles right away, which often turns out to be a poor choice.

-A couple of scribbled-out sentences will tell rescuers the direction you are headed and when you left.
+A couple of scribbled-out sentences will tell rescuers where you are headed and when you left.

 Both are vital bits of information to help rescuers find you faster.